Skip to main

 Socially responsible investing & ESG funds

-*ESG investments may limit exposure to certain companies and sectors which may mean forgoing investment opportunities available to investments without similar constraints.
+***ESG investments may limit exposure to certain companies and sectors which may mean forgoing investment opportunities available to investments without those constraints.
 There is no guarantee that an ESG investment or the incorporation of ESG considerations will lead to stronger performance.

 Human Interest’s investment lineup

-This breadth of options allows us to serve all kinds of Plan Sponsors—no matter the needs of their participants.
-Participants seeking more flexibility can even choose and manage their own lineup from available funds from the Plan’s investment menu.
-Of course, there are a lot of moving parts to consider when you’re looking to start or maintain a retirement plan for your employees (even if that’s just you!).
-But Human Interest can help you determine what kind of retirement plan could work best for your business and its employees.
+There are a lot of moving parts to consider when you’re looking to start or maintain a retirement plan for your employees (even if that’s just you!).
+Human Interest can help you determine what kind of retirement plan could work best for your business and its employees.
+Take a look at our investment philosophy or get in touch with a Human Interest team member to learn more.

 Investing involves risk and may result in loss.
 Indices are unmanaged; you cannot invest in an index.
 Past performance does not guarantee future results.
 This content has been prepared for general informational purposes only and should not be construed as individualized investment advice.
 Consult an appropriate professional regarding your personal situation before making any investment decision.
-Human Interest does not provide tax or legal advice.
-Data and statistics contained in this article are obtained from sources we believe to be reliable, however, we cannot guarantee their accuracy or completeness.
-The views expressed in this article are subject to change.
+This content has been prepared for informational purposes only, and should not be construed as tax, legal, or individualized investment advice.
+Human Interest Advisors LLC does not provide tax or legal advice.
+Consult an appropriate professional regarding your situation.The views expressed are subject to change.
+In the event third-party data and/or statistics are used, they have been obtained from sources believed to be reliable; however, we cannot guarantee their accuracy or completeness.

-Human Interest's Program is available to the Plan/Plan Sponsor only.
 Investment advisory services provided by Human Interest Advisors is limited to Plan investments and such services and/or duties specifically delegated under the terms of service.
 Read more for additional details.

 *Amy Johnson is an independent contractor commissioned by Human Interest to help contribute to this article.